The letter grades in Yale College are:

 General Regulations Concerning Grades and Transcripts

 - Record of courses A transcript is the record of courses in which a student has enrolled during the student’s progress in completing the requirements of the bachelor’s degree.
 All grades, passing and failing, thus appear on the transcript and are counted in the calculation of grade point average (GPA).
-These include passing grades earned in the first term of a credit/year course sequence in which the second term is not completed, even though such grades do not count toward the 36-course-credit requirement for graduation.
-If a student remains in a course after the date of midterm, the student is considered to have been enrolled in that course; therefore, if a student withdraws from the course after midterm and before the first day of the reading period, the mark W (for Withdrew) appears on the transcript in association with the course.
+These include passing grades earned in the first term of a credit/year course sequence in which the second term is not completed.
+If a student remains in a course after the date of midterm, the student is considered to have been enrolled in that course; therefore, if a student withdraws from the course after midterm and before the first day of the reading period, the mark of W (Withdrew) appears on the transcript in association with the course.
 See paragraph 4 below.

 - Equal value of courses Passing grades contribute equally, to the extent to which they carry course credit, toward the 36-course-credit requirement for graduation.
 A grade of D in a course, for example, does not need to be balanced with a higher grade in some other course.